boothj5/minions/README.md

 The plugin will be available on the next refresh (`minions.refresh.seconds`).

 #Using Minions
-When the Minions bot is present in the chat room, use the following to list available commands, (assuming the default prefix '!' is configured:
+When the Minions bot is present in the chat room, use the following to list available commands, (assuming the default prefix '!'):

 ```
 !help